belgattitude/soluble-japha/doc/language_exceptions.md

 internal java stack trace as well as corresponding jvm messages through the `JavaException::getStackTrace()`, `JavaException::getCause()` methods.

+To get the original java exception, simply call the `JavaException::getJavaClassName()` method.

 Some common implementations are available in the `Soluble\Japha\Bridge\Exception` namespace.

 | Exception                         | Description                              |